SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 January, 2024 at 23:34:12
+# Last Refreshed - 11 January, 2024 at 23:34:20
 The Latest Activity was a VirtualRide -

-<b>Zwift - Group Ride: Vikings Valhalla Recovery Rde (D) on The Fan Flats in Richmond</b>
+<b>Zwift - Gotham Grind in New York</b>

-which happened on 10 January, 2024 at 17:20:02
+which happened on 11 January, 2024 at 17:47:01

-Which is 0 years, 0 months, 0 days, 6 hours and 14 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 47 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10532510801
+You can see it here https://www.strava.com/activities/10538852976

 ## Number of Rides
 How many rides have I done each year?